Dave’s Ozempic Support Protocol

 What are GLP-1 Drugs?

-In a recent podcast episode of “The Human Upgrade” I interviewed Dr. Anurag Singh, Chief Medical Officer of Timeline Nutrition, on the promising benefits and challenges of GLP-1 (glucagon-like-peptide-1) drugs such as semaglutide aka Ozempic.
+In a podcast episode of “The Human Upgrade” I interviewed Dr. Anurag Singh, Chief Medical Officer of Timeline Nutrition, on the promising benefits and challenges of GLP-1 (glucagon-like-peptide-1) drugs such as semaglutide aka Ozempic.
 GLP-1 drugs mimic the actions of GLP-1 which is a hormone that your body makes naturally.
 These medications, primarily developed for managing diabetes, have gained attention for their significant weight loss effects.
 Clinical trials have demonstrated a 10-15% reduction in body weight over 12 to 18 months.

 The Downside of Ozempic